 - Seo off-site then the construction of a network of links to your site by other “authoritative” sites where authoritative is always related to the judgment that Baidu makes for the keywords.

 - Interaction with the Baidu platform absolutely essential for positioning well.
 The platform provides the user with various tools to enhance their content within the platform.
-Tools like Baidu Baike (similar to Wikipedia), Baidu video, Baidu Zhidao (similar to ask.com), Baidu Tieba (Aka google +).
+Tools like Baidu Baike (similar to Wikipedia), Baidu video, Baidu Zhidao (similar to ask.com), and Baidu Tieba (Aka google +).
 The greater the interaction that a user has with these tools, in terms of quantity but above all quality, the greater the enhancement that the search engine will recognize for its contents.

 Read also :